Sunday, September 23, 2007

 Above: The Rape of the Sabine Women, sculptured by Giambologna (1579-1583)

-Above: Walking across the Ponte Vecchio
+Above left: Walking across the Ponte Vecchio;

-Above: Crossing the Arno river on the Ponte Vecchio
+Above: Crossing the Arno River on the Ponte Vecchio

 Photos of Basilica di Santa Croce (Basilica of the Holy Cross) below:

-Above: Michelangelo, Galileo, Machiavelli, and Rossini, among other luminaries were buried in this church
+Above: Michelangelo, Galileo, Machiavelli, and Rossini, among other luminaries

 Above (from left): Tombs of Michelangelo, Galileo and Rossini